-With a network of over 100 Specialty + ER hospitals located from coast-to-coast, NVA Compassion-First hospitals offer unmatched advanced mentoring opportunities designed to prepare you for a rewarding career in Emergency Practice.
+With a network of over 100 Specialty + ER hospitals located from coast-to-coast in the US and in Canada, NVA Compassion-First hospitals offer unmatched advanced mentoring opportunities designed to prepare you for a rewarding career in Emergency Practice.

 From early entry all the way to AVMA recognized board-certification, the ER Immerse training tracks provide the ultimate career paths for veterinarians with a passion for emergency medicine – at any stage of their career.
 Rolling admission dates and 40+ participating hospitals means flexibility to choose where and when you want to start this fulfilling journey.

 Over 40 participating emergency and specialty hospitals across the U.S.

 Dr. Matt Booth earned both his bachelor’s degree and his Doctor of Veterinary Medicine from the University of Georgia.
 While in school, he worked as a veterinary technician at a general practice and the university’s critical care unit.
 The experience helped him recognize his passion for small animal emergency and critical care.
 Upon graduation, Dr. Booth began working in Augusta, where there was a shortage of this type of veterinarian, and through mentorship, he became a primary emergency clinician.
 In 1999, he moved to Boulder, Colo., where he continued to practice critical care, emergency medicine and surgery.
 In 2011, he became a diplomate of the American Board of Veterinary Practitioners in canine and feline practices.
 He worked at Colorado Animal Specialty & Emergency until May 2022, when he was named ER Practice Development Lead for NVA Compassion-First.